 Even then, poor weather conditions or light pollution (particularly in an urban environment such as metro Detroit) can cause big problems that make running evening observing sessions tough, and often unsuccessful.
 Night-time observing cannot easily be an integral part of high school astronomy education.
 However, the experience of looking through a telescope, especially for the first time, is exciting and memorable, and a clear way to inspire students in science.

 A recent national survey of astronomy teachers by Krumenaker (2009, Astronomy Education Review, 8, 010109) highlights many clear issues.
-For instance, only 12–13 percent of high schools nationally offer a dedicated astronomy course, and those that do are generally large, suburban high schools.
-Moreover, only eight percent of those teaching astronomy have an astronomy major (compare this with 33 percent for Physics and 61 percent for Bioscience).
-Most of those teaching astronomy come from geoscience (70 percent have an Earth science certification).
+For instance, only 12 to 13% of high schools nationally offer a dedicated astronomy course, and those that do are generally large, suburban high schools.
+Moreover, only 8% of those teaching astronomy have an astronomy major (compare this with 33% for Physics and 61% for Bioscience).
+Most of those teaching astronomy come from geoscience (70% have an Earth science certification).

-In fact, most teachers have taken only one to two astronomy courses at either undergraduate or graduate level, and a large minority (28 percent) did not take any course during their Bachelor program.
-Even more worrying is that 15 percent have never taken an astronomy course at any level.
+Most teachers have taken only one to two astronomy courses at either the undergraduate or graduate level and a large minority (28%) did not take any course during their bachelor program.
+Even more worrying is that 15% have never taken an astronomy course at any level.
 An important part of the Solar Observing in Schools program is, therefore, to offer professional development to teachers in astronomy, with an emphasis on contemporary material and cutting-edge research.

 This project is funded by the National Science Foundation through grant AST-1351222.